 |Writer||729||Create new content from scratch, within existing style guides.|

 This work is in addition to special assignments and support of the eHow Tech staff team as one of two contractor experts.
 In late 2015 and into 2016, Demand Media collapsed.
 Its assets folded into Leaf Group, and almost all of the content that he worked on during my six years with DMS has now been permanently un-published.

-Beginning November 2016, Gillikin freelance edits for DotDash, where he renovates content primarily for the Lifewire.com vertical, with some support for VeryWell.com and ThoughtCo.com.
-This work includes a mix of light editing (of good/recent material), restructuring old content to reflect recent style-guide revisions, and rewriting content from scratch to meet evergreen/style-guide norms.
+From late 2016 until mid 2020, Gillikin freelance edited for DotDash, where he renovated content primarily for the Lifewire.com vertical, with some support for VeryWell.com and ThoughtCo.com.
+This work included a mix of light editing (of good/recent material), restructuring old content to reflect recent style-guide revisions, and rewriting content from scratch to meet evergreen/style-guide norms.
 Rewritten articles retain the byline of the original writer, however.

 Articles for Lifewire that don’t include his byline, but which he rewrote in toto, include:

 - The Top Linux Distributions of All Time